 If you’re interested in blogging, I suggest you watch Doug Stanhope’s ‘On why your opinion doesn’t matter’.
 And also bear in mind Wittgenstein’s memorable:

-If you actually don’t know what you’re talking about, zip it and start a blog!
+If you actually don’t know what you’re talking about, try blogging!